Priority Area 'LaSTing'

 Examples of more concrete research questions that fit into these three core issues are:

-Examples of work that is outside the scope of this Priority Programme are efforts geared mainly at improving system performance (e.g. based on some benchmark score).
+Examples of work that is outside the scope of this Priority Area are efforts geared mainly at improving system performance (e.g. based on some benchmark score).
 Also, projects that merely seek new areas of application with established tools, as long as there is little or no reflection on methods or concepts, or any other bearing on the knowledge-oriented cognitive language sciences.

 In order to achieve its goals, LaSTing requires broad and deep interdisciplinary collaboration.
 The Priority Programme therefore implements an extensive suite of individual measures to support diversity, networking and dissemination, and to ensure the success of early career researchers and scholars with backgrounds underrepresented in academic research.
-Early career researchers are explicitly encouraged to submit their own proposals.